saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 ```

 The `sessionId` is retrieved from the `RemoteWebDriver`.
 The `sauceClient` creates an instance using the Sauce Labs REST API, passing in the username, access key, and data center location.
-You can change the data center on the Sauce Labs dashboard, and then [change](https://wiki.saucelabs.com/display/DOCS/Data+Center+Endpoints) the `DataCenter` option in your code to reflect this.
+You can change the data center on the Sauce Labs dashboard.
+Once that is changed, if you would like, go into your code and [change](https://wiki.saucelabs.com/display/DOCS/Data+Center+Endpoints) the `DataCenter` option in your code to reflect this.

 <img src="assets/4.06H.png" alt="Data Center" width="750"/>